 The myDeductions app is also very handy for that onerous task of recording work related vehicle trips.

 Step 4: Salary sacrificing

-Once you've gone through the process of work-related deductions, refer to ASIC’s MoneySmart website to see if there are any expenses on the list that your employer might consider allowing you to salary sacrifice.
+Once you've gone through the process of identifying and collating the written evidence for work-related deductions, refer to ASIC’s MoneySmart website to see if there are any expenses on the list that your employer might consider allowing you to salary sacrifice.